FRM9925 – NFIF - Real world research – qualitative methods

 a.
 You will tape a 2-minute presentation of yourself on who you are, your research interests, and what you hope to learn from the course.

 b.
 You will make two interviews relevant to your research field, and transcribe these.
 The transcripts must be ready before the seminar in Oslo, where you will analyze them with other students.

 In Part 2, you will attend a three-day workshop in Oslo.
 We expect active participation from you on all three days.
 You will learn about how to use theory in qualitative research and how to analyze qualitative data using different approaches.
 We will discuss ethical issues performing qualitative research.
 You will get practical experience in observation methods, and will analyze your two interviews.
 You must be prepared to give others feedback, and you will also get feedback from fellow students and teachers.

 Part 3.
 Webinar and written report

 In Part 3, you will submit a written report about learning outcomes, where you reflect upon your own qualitative interviews and the use of qualitative theory and methods.
 You will be expected to give feedback comments to one fellow student.
 The written reports and feedback comments will be discussed in an online webinar in small groups with one of the teachers.

-The webinar will take place in june.
-Date to be announced.
+The webinar will take place November 30th 2018.

 Obligatory student activities throughout the course: